 The camera is part of the SmartThings platform and, as such, teams up with Sammy's range of connected sensors for a more complete security package.

-While most of the home security cams on this list are hyper focused on, you know, security, Withings' (soon to be rebranded Nokia) Home is a little different.
-It can also monitor your air quality.
+While most of the home security cams on this list are hyper focused on, you know, security, the Nokia (previously Withings) Home is a little different.
+It can also monitor your air quality as it's more of an all-rounder.
+If there's a pollution spike in your home, Nokia's cam will alert you.

 I mean, sure, you'll get notifications when movement or noise is detected - you can connect to your Home from your phone and get a live stream.
 There are also multiple recording types.
 So you can watch a time-lapse or a two-day diary of events.